Sma1lo/Batch-Scripts/README.md

 + USBCopy

-  A program for copying files from one     folder to another.
+  A script for copying files from one     folder to another.

 + WorldListGenerator
+  Script to generate a certain number of   words entered by the user.